MeowNowApp/MeowNow/README.md

 # MeowNow 😸

+> [!
+Caution]
+> As of June 1, 2025, MeowNow has ceased development.
+I, personally, assume this to be temporary but will update this section if necessary.

 A simple and elegant web application for displaying and sharing random cat images using AWS S3 for storage.

 ## Features